kitty6xt5/MINI-PROJECT1/README.md

 # MINI-PROJECT1
-In this project we are going to use Ubuntu CLI terminal to Ubuntu Desktop on AWS EC2 Instance.
+##In this project, we are going to use the Ubuntu CLI terminal to connect to an Ubuntu Desktop environment running on an AWS EC2 instance.